How to Create NAS Mirror Backup to Sync Files to Another NAS

-A mirror backup is an identical copy of the source data as the name suggests, and NAS mirror backup refers to the mirror backup between NAS and NAS, which is usually achieved by the means of data synchronization.
+A mirror backup is an identical copy of the source data as the name suggests, and NAS mirror backup refers to creating a mirror backup of NAS to another NAS (or other storage devices), which is usually achieved by file sync.

-In these cases, you can sync NAS to NAS instead of copying and transferring those files manually.
+In such cases, you can sync NAS to NAS instead of copying and transferring those files manually.

-To create NAS mirror backup, the first thing you should prepare is a powerful tool that can sync data between NAS.
+To create NAS mirror backup, the first thing you should prepare is an effective tool that can sync data between NAS and even other storage devices.

-Meanwhile, if you are using Synology NAS, you can also consider downloading tools from Synology Download Center to do a NAS to NAS sync, Synology Drive Server is an example .
+If you are using Synology NAS and want to mirror it to another Synology, you could consider downloading specialized tools from Synology Download Center to do a Synology mirror backup, Synology Drive Server is an example.
+Similarly, you can use Hybrid Backup Sync to backup QNAP to QNAP.

 Now let me show you the detailed steps to sync files between two NAS.

-1. Download AOMEI Backupper Standard, install and launch it.
-Click Sync on the left sidebar and then select Basic Sync.
+1. Click Sync on the left sidebar and then select Basic Sync.
+You can enjoy more advanced sync modes if you upgrade to Professional edition:

 2. Input a Task Name for your NAS mirror backup to make a distinction between it and other backups.
-Click Add Folder, then select Share/NAS.
+Click Add Folder, then select Share/NAS in the popping out window.

-3. Click Add Network Location.
+3. Click Add Share or NAS Devices.
 Input IP address, username and password of the NAS you want to mirror.

 5. Tap Start Sync button to begin the sync.
 When it is done, click Finish to quit the interface.

-Every time you sync an existing sync task, the source directory will be compared with the last mirror backup, any changes and newly added files will be synchronized to the target directory, while the deleted files won’t.
+Note: Every time you execute an existing sync task, the source directory will be compared with the last mirror backup, any changes and newly added files will be synchronized to the target directory, while the deleted files won’t.

 If you are using Synology NAS, you can install the latest DSM (DiskStation Manager) and download Synology Drive Server or Cloud Station from Download Center as an alternative, then run the tool on your host and client Synology NAS servers.

 Take Synology Drive Server as an example.
 It is a centralized file sharing and syncing service that allows you to access the most updated files on multiple Synology NAS client devices.
-To seamlessly sync the data, one Synology NAS device should be chosen as the host server, and the rest of the paired Synology NAS devices will act as client devices.
+To do this seamlessly, one NAS device should be chosen as the host server, and the rest of the paired Synology NAS devices will act as client devices.

-1. To sync files between the centralized NAS server and the client Synology NAS devices, the first thing you should do is establishing connections.
-To be more specific, enter the IP address, username, and password of the host Synology NAS device.
+1. To sync files between the centralized NAS server and the client Synology NAS devices, the first thing you should do is establishing connections - enter the IP address, username, and password of the host Synology NAS device.

 2. Choose the remote and local shared folders that you want to sync, check Enable and click Apply button.